jeffreyong15/Counsel.NLP/README.md

 The dataset was created in JSON format and includes:

 - **1048 courses** from the official SJSU course catalog
-  - Includes details such as course titles, descriptions, prerequisites, corequisites, and structures
+  - Includes details such as course titles, descriptions, prerequisites, corequisites, and class structures
 - Covers **3 graduate programs**:
   - MS in Artificial Intelligence (MSAI)
   - MS in Computer Engineering (MSCMPE)
   - MS in Software Engineering (MSSE)
-- **106 general advising questions** sourced from official SJSU advising and department websites
+- **106 general advising topics** sourced from official SJSU advising and department websites

+The dataset can found under
 ---

 ## Preprocessing & Data Collection